Oberheim OB12: Architecture and features

 Each of the 12 voices has 2 Oscillators.
 Each Oscillator has sawtooth, triangle and square/pulse waves, mixable in variable proportions.
 This feature is similar to the Roland SH-101, whose oscillator had mixable sawtooth, pulse (square) and a sub-oscillator.

-In Oscillator 1, each waveform can be modified: saw's "spread" parameter adds a second detuned sawtooth, triangle "wrap" progressively clips the waveform adding inharmonic content, and pulse wave has variable pulse width; PWM is also available, and the modulation source can be chosen from LFO1, LFO2 or OSC ENV.
+In Oscillator 1, each waveform can be modified: saw's "spread" parameter adds a second detuned sawtooth, triangle "wrap" progressively clips the waveform adding inharmonic content, and pulse wave has variable pulse width; PWM is also available, and the modulation source can be chosen from LFO1, LFO2 and OSC ENV.
 Oscillator 2 can frequency-modulate (FM) Oscillator 1.

 In Oscillator 2, saw and triangle waveforms cannot be modified/modulated: only the pulse wave can be varied; PWM is also available.
 Unlike OSC1, the second oscillator provides fine detune and coarse detune +-24 steps, and keyboard tracking may be disengaged.
 Oscillator 2 can be synced (slave) to Oscillator 1 (master oscillator).

 An Oscillator Common section is provided to balance the mix of OSC1 and OSC2, the ring modulator and the noise generator.